vvraskin/MonitoringAgent/README.md

 **I/O load**

  - Number of reads & writes in Disk.
- - You can define the filesystem rooth path inside the properties file.
+ - You can define the host rooth path inside the properties file, for the metric calculation.
- - Config.properties values: FS_ROOT
+ - Config.properties file value: FS_ROOT

 **Bandwidth** ( Mbit / sec )